 If you're counting calories, don't count out cheese just yet.
 One study suggests including calcium-rich low-fat dairy in your low-cal meals may actually help you lose a little weight while also protecting bone health.

 A daily cup of Joe alone won't hinder your weight loss efforts.
 In fact, researchers think the caffeine in coffee may actually make you feel less hungry and burn more calories.
 But adding sugar and cream can make it less healthy.
 It may even boost the number on your scale over time.

 A diet that includes whole grains, like those in brown rice, can actually help you keep a healthier body weight.
 In addition to fiber that keeps you feeling full, you'll also get vitamins B1 and B6, magnesium, selenium, phosphorous, and manganese.
 And while white rice doesn't have these benefits, with limited, sensible portions, you can still enjoy it without worrying about weight gain.

 The key to chocolate noshing is to go dark and keep portions small.
 Dark chocolate is loaded with antioxidants, and studies report it helps insulin work better in your body, while controlling feelings of hunger.
 That makes it an ideal sweet treat to cap off a healthy meal.

 Go ahead and say yes to popcorn -- but hold the salt and butter.
-Air-popped popcorn is a great source of fiber and satisfies your hunger quickly so you're less likely to overeat.
+Air-popped popcorn is a great source of fiber and is a nutritious whole grain.
+It satisfies your hunger quickly so you’re less likely to overeat.

 Drink full fat milk to slim down?
 Seems strange, but experts think that may be the case.
 Studies show a glass of whole milk every so often doesn't increase weight gain and may even help you lose.
 Though they aren't yet sure how it works, it could be because the high milk content fills you up quickly and keeps you from overdoing it elsewhere.